Introduction

 The screenshots below show examples of parameter and lifecycle state setup for asset transfer.

-Example: Setup with incoming and outgoing parameters selected
+01: Example - Setup with incoming and outgoing parameters selected

-Example: Lifecycle state setup for incoming
+02: Example - Lifecycle state setup for incoming.

-Example: Lifecycle state setup for incoming
+03: Example - Lifecycle state setup for outgoing.

 We have added functionality that allows you to transfer assets, parent assets and child assets, from one legal entity to another.